joey-ma/s-for-serverless/README.md

 ### Using Vercel CLI

-First, you can install Vercel CLI globally
+First, you can install Vercel CLI globally.
+Log in as needed following command line prompts.

 ```bash
 npm i -g vercel